korenmiklos/2020-08-23-eea/welcome.md

 If you get stuck during installation, ask a question on the respective [Slack channel]() or join one of the [installation clinics]() we are offering before the workshop.

 Bash and Git are open source software, but Stata requires a license.
 We will be using Stata 16 Special Edition, but Stata 14 and up should also work fine.
 If you do not have Stata on your computer, ask for a free teaching version in the [#stata channel on Slack]().
 You will be able to use it until September 1.

+## Sign up for GitHub
+We will be using Git and GitHub for version control.
+If you don't yet have a GitHub account, [sign up here](https://github.com/join) *before* the workshop.

 # Installation clinics